wazuh/wazuh-documentation/source/packaging/index.rst

 Wazuh packages generation guide
 ===============================

-This section will show you how to generate Wazuh packages for different platforms:
+This section will show you how to generate your own Wazuh packages for different platforms:

 .. topic:: Contents